-For example, your organization could use a Tarbell blueprint for all mapping projects that includes all the common libraries, your organization's branding, and default data to get started.
+For example, your organization could use a Tarbell blueprint for all mapping projects that include all the common libraries, your organization's branding, and default data to get started.

-3.8.1 Basic blueprint ingredients
+Basic blueprint ingredients

 All Tarbell blueprints must include a file named blueprint.py.
 This file may be empty, but should include a variable called NAME when running tarbell newproject: